pchurch2/NETAS/README.md

 Zeek can further be customized and utilized with the Zeek Scripting language for custom use cases and can be used in conjunction with other network, security, and analysis tools for a more robust configuration.

 NETAS utilizes Zeek in conjunction with Elasticsearch, Kibana, and Filebeat in order to capture network traffic for further analysis via the Elastic Stack.
 Zeek is installed on the Zeek-VM and the a Public Network Adapter is set to Promiscuous Mode in order to capture the traffic on the network.
-Zeek is installed and configured on the Zeek-VM.
+Zeek is installed and configured on the Zeek-VM and is configured with the `zeek.yml`, `networks.cfg`, `node.cfg`, `zeekctl.cfg` config files in the `NETAS/configs` directory.

 ## Getting Started